Wayne Kreklow: Professional (1979–1983)

 Kreklow participated in the Celtics 1979 training camp, but he did not make the team.
 He played the 1979–80 season for the Maine Lumberjacks of the Continental Basketball Association, averaging 9.6 points per game.

-In 25 NBA games with Boston in 1980–1981, Kreklow averaged 1.2 points per game, as the Celtics won the 1981 NBA Championship.
+In 25 NBA games with the Boston Celtics in 1980–81, Kreklow averaged 1.2 points per game.
+Kreklow was waived on January 21, 1981, and the Celtics went on to win the NBA Championship in May 1981.

 "I was very much of a support player.
 I wasn't one of the main guys in the rotation," Kreklow said of his Celtic tenure.
 "My job was to make guys work as hard as they could in practice and challenge them, and make sure they were playing to their potential.
 That was my time — practice."

 "It was a pretty remarkable group of guys.
 They were mature, they were professional," Kreklow added about the Celtic's Championship.
 "There's a reason that certain teams tend to win championships and be really successful because they're not only good players, but they have character and they're good people."

 After being invited back to Boston camp and playing in 1985 for Sydney Supersonics in Australia, Kreklow played for the Wisconsin Flyers of the CBA in 1982–1983.